DavidLeoni/divercli/docs/Developers.md

 ### Dependencies

 * See <a href="https://diversicon-kb.eu/manual/diversicon-core" target="_blank">Diversicon Core</a> dependencies.
+* <a href="http://diversicon-kb.eu/manual/diversicon-wordnet-3.1" target="_blank"> Diversicon Wordnet 3.1</a>
 * <a href="http://jcommander.org/" target="_blank"> JCommander</a>
-* <a href="http://diversicon-kb.eu/manual/diversicon-wordnet-3.1" target="_blank"> Diversicon Wordnet 3.1</a>

 ### Logging when testing

-Logging configuration is in `logback.xml`  files, that during developing / testing are found in this order:
+Logging is configured with `logback.xml` files, which during developing / testing are found in this order:

 1. whatever is passed by command line: ` mvn test -Dlogback.configurationFile=path-to-my-logback.xml`
 2. `conf/logback-test.xml` as indicated in Maven surefire plugin configuration